-- data (string, numpy array, pandas DataFrame, H2O DataTable's Frame, scipy.sparse or list of numpy arrays) Data source of Dataset.
-If string, it represents the path to txt file. - label (list, numpy 1-D array, pandas Series / one-column DataFrame or None, optional (default=None)) Label of the data. - weight (list, numpy 1-D array, pandas Series or None, optional (default=None)) Weight for each instance. - group (list, numpy 1-D array, pandas Series or None, optional (default=None)) Group/query data.
+- data (str, pathlib.Path, numpy array, pandas DataFrame, H2O DataTable's Frame, scipy.sparse, Sequence, list of Sequence or list of numpy array) Data source of Dataset.
+If str or pathlib.Path, it represents the path to a text file (CSV, TSV, or LibSVM) or a LightGBM Dataset binary file. - label(list, numpy 1-D array, pandas Series / one-column DataFrame or None, optional (default=None)) Label of the data. - weight (list, numpy 1-D array, pandas Series or None, optional (default=None)) Weight for each instance. - group (list, numpy 1-D array, pandas Series or None, optional (default=None)) Group/query data.
 Only used in the learning-to-rank task. sum(group) = n\samples.
-For example, if you have a 100-document dataset with group = [10, 20, 40, 10, 10, 10], that means that you have 6 groups, where the first 10 records are in the first group, records 11-30 are in the second group, records 31-70 are in the third group, etc. - init\score (list, numpy 1-D array, pandas Series or None, optional (default=None)) Init score for Dataset. - silent (bool, optional (default=False)) Whether to print messages during construction. - params (dict or None, optional (default=None)) Other parameters for validation Dataset.
+For example, if you have a 100-document dataset with group = [10, 20, 40, 10, 10, 10], that means that you have 6 groups, where the first 10 records are in the first group, records 11-30 are in the second group, records 31-70 are in the third group, etc. - init\score (list, list of lists (for multi-class task), numpy array, pandas Series, pandas DataFrame (for multi-class task), or None, optional (default=None)) Init score for Dataset. - silent (bool, optional (default=False)) Whether to print messages during construction. - params (dict or None, optional (default=None)) Other parameters for validation Dataset.